peterbozso/batocera-backup-service/README.md

 To do a manual backup: `bash services/backup manual`

-This does a full backup including not just saves, but your config, roms and bios files.
-Use this after you edit any of those.
+This does a full backup including not just saves, but your configuration (`batocera.conf`), ROMs and BIOS files.
+Use this after you modify any of those.

 To continuously monitor progress: `watch -n 0.5 batocera-services status backup`